pine-vm/pine/README.md

 To see the editor in action, you can test the public instance at https://editor.elm-fullstack.org

-To read more about the Elm Editor, see https://github.com/elm-fullstack/elm-fullstack/tree/master/implement/example-apps/elm-editor/readme.md
+To learn more about the Elm Editor, see https://github.com/elm-fullstack/elm-fullstack/tree/main/implement/example-apps/elm-editor/readme.md